simonholliday/BirdNET-Py/README.md

 If an audio output directory is specified, the 3-second analysis buffer is saved to a 16-bit WAV file whenever a positive detection is made.
 The full file path is then passed to the callback function.

 It is intended as a tool to simplify access to the BirdNET model for Python developers.
-It has been tested on a Raspberry Pi Zero 2 W, with analysis of a 3-second file typically taking under 0.8 seconds.
+The code is highly optimized to ensure reliable, uninterrupted audio streaming even on devices like the Raspberry Pi Zero 2.
+On this hardware, analysis of a 3-second audio file is typically completed in under 0.8 seconds.

 Privacy Note: Users should be respectful of privacy.
 If the `is_human` property is `True` in any detections, the corresponding audio file may contain human speech.